costasiella/costasiella_docs/source/developer/setup_development_environment.rst

 In this document *costasiella* will be used as the name for the encryption key.

 In case you’d like to do further vault setup (at some point) using the terminal; add the following lines to the .bashrc or .zshrc file in your home directory.
+Also type the command in your current shell if you need to be able to execute vault commands without restarting your current shell session.

 .. code-block:: bash